Kora07/Ecommerce-Follow-Along/README.md

 - Created a backend endpoint that stores the address given through the form in the user profile in the database.

 ---

+### Milestone 23
+- Created a placeorder button inside the cart page which navigates to select address page when clicked.
+- Created a select address page that displays all the available addresses and an option to select one address.
+- Created a backend endpoint that will send the addresses of the user.